Arlington Club: Membership changes

 From the beginning, only business and community leaders were invited to join the club, a total of 3,300 of them during the club's first century, but other exclusions applied as well.
 Jews and ethnic minorities were kept out of the Arlington Club until the late 1960s after Portland's Jewish leaders including Gus Solomon, a federal judge, criticized the exclusion rules.
 Change occurred slowly; The Oregonian newspaper reported that in 1989 Jews and ethnic minorities made up less than 3 percent of the Arlington Club membership and that the membership included no African Americans.

 In October 1989, citing a federal law banning discrimination on the basis of gender, the Portland City Council, led by Commissioner Earl Blumenauer, passed a unanimous resolution urging the Arlington Club and the University Club, another men-only club, to admit women.
 At the time, the Arlington Club had about 500 members and did not normally allow women inside its building.
 During the City Council meeting, five women, representing the Multnomah Bar Association, the Commercial Club of Portland, the Association of Black Lawyers, Oregon Women Lawyers, and the American Civil Liberties Union, testified that the clubs' discrimination barred them from business opportunities afforded to men.
 Representing the Oregon Eagle Forum, a woman, the only person testifying against the resolution, cited a constitutional right to assemble without government intrusion.

 In March 1990, the Arlington Club members voted 320 to 145 to allow women to join the club; 5 members abstained, and others of the 525 members did not vote.
 Since the ratio of "yes" to "no" votes was 68.8 percent, slightly more than the two-thirds supermajority required to change the club's rules, women, after 123 years of exclusion, were thereafter admitted.
 The club building was subsequently remodeled to add women's restrooms and a lounge, and women were officially allowed on February 11, 1991.
 As of 2011, the Arlington Club still meets at its building on Southwest Salmon Street in downtown Portland.

+On November 30, 2015, the president at the time John Bradley, the CEO of R&H Construction at the time resigned from presidency as well as surrendering his Arlington Club membership soon after the publication of his arrest for domestic violence.
+Bradley was convicted on his domestic violence charges on December 2, 2015.